-Summer Internships: Each summer, BPI hires a diverse cohort of student interns to work on projects in housing, education, criminal justice and political reform.
+Summer Internships: Each summer, BPI hires a diverse cohort of law student, graduate policy student and undergraduate interns to work on projects in housing, education, criminal justice and political reform.
 Interns work individually and in collaboration across program areas, assisting BPI policy and legal staff to advance program priorities.

-In addition to providing challenging work, BPI also makes work enjoyable by organizing summer outings including baseball games, architecture tours, restaurants and outdoor concerts.
-Applicants interested in a summer internship should send a resume and cover letter to email@example.com.
+In addition to providing challenging work, BPI makes work enjoyable by organizing summer outings to baseball games, neighborhood restaurants and more.

-Funding may be available through the Public Interest Law Initiative (PILI), which offers stipends for law student interns.
+Funding for law students may be available through the Public Interest Law Initiative (PILI), which offers stipends for law student interns.
+The application period for PILI summer intern funding begins Oct.
+15 for 2L’s and Dec.
+1 for 1L’s.
+Applicants are encouraged to apply early for funding.
 BPI also encourages interns to seek school and other external funds.

 School -Year Internships: BPI sometimes hires fall, winter, and spring interns, though generally does not provide funding to school-year interns.
 PILI funds a limited number of semester-long school-year internships.